mtpontes/microservices-store/README.md

 ## 🔎 About the project

-E-CommerceApp is a REST API for an e-commerce store, based on microservices architecture, it has both operations performed for the customer and operations performed by employees and administrators.
+E-Commerce Store is a REST API for an e-commerce store, based on microservices architecture, with both operations performed by the customer and operations performed by administrators.

+This is an old project that I created at the beginning of the year, and this repository is intended for a complete refactoring of the project.

 ## ⚙️ System overview
 ![application-schema](/repo/readme/application.svg)